 RFF awards resident fellowships for each academic year in honor of Gilbert F. White, retired chairman of the RFF Board of Directors, distinguished geographer, and statesman of science.
-The application for the 2016–2017 academic year will be posted in early 2016 on the Careers page.

 The fellowship is intended for researchers in any discipline who have a doctoral degree (must have completed their doctoral requirements by the beginning of the academic year that they are applying for) and wish to devote a year to scholarly work in areas related to natural resources, energy, or the environment.
 Social scientists, as well as natural scientists, interested in policy-relevant interdisciplinary research are encouraged to apply.
 Teaching and/or research experience at the postdoctoral level is preferred, though not essential.
 Individuals holding positions in government, as well as at academic institutions, are also eligible.